tommymcglynn/react-starter/README.md

 Simple template for a React web app.

+## New Project
+Use this terminal command to clone the template and remove git tracking for the original repository.
+Replace `{your-project-name}` with the name of your choice.

+    git clone https://github.com/tommymcglynn/react-starter.git {your-project-name} && cd {your-project-name} && rm -rf .git

-## Get Started
+## Run Project
-This terminal command will start a development server and launch the main web page.
+Use this terminal command to start a development server and launch the main web page.

     npm run start:dev